tensorflow/tensorflow/tensorflow/docs_src/get_started/premade_estimators.md

 We now have a trained model that produces good evaluation results.
-We can now use the trained model to predict the species of an Iris flower based on some unlabeled measurments.
+We can now use the trained model to predict the species of an Iris flower based on some unlabeled measurements.
 As with training and evaluation, we make predictions using a single function call:

 ```python